catalogfi/blockchain/README.md

 1. General
 - `network` is the network where this tx is built on.
 - `feeRate` is a minimum feeRate you want to use for the tx.
-Usually the actual tx will be a little over the feeRate due to the estimation will always use the upperbound.
+Usually the actual tx will be a little over the feeRate due to the estimation will always use the upper bound.
 2. Inputs
 - `inputs` are the utxos you want to spend in the tx, this means they are guaranteed to be included in the tx.
 You'll need to provide the estimate size of these utxos.
 Use the default value `NewRawInputs()` if you don't have any utxo